-- A written request for a review of the administrative denial of the retroactive authorization request. - Documentation from the clinical record that support submission criteria for retroactive authorization requests. - A copy of the denied treatment authorization request (TAR).
+- 1. A written request for a review of the administrative denial of the retroactive authorization request. - 2.
+Documentation from the clinical record that supports submission criteria for retroactive authorization requests. - 3.
+A copy of the denied treatment authorization request (TAR).